cerinoligutom/angular-based-web-components-poc/README.md

 - Bundle size is pretty large with Angular Elements.
 - Web Components are eager loaded all at once.
   - This can potentially impact user experience as they have to download all the Web Components at once before being able to interact with the page.
+- When dealing with complex types, need to keep a few things in mind as there are differences in how the frameworks handle it.
+  - Common
+    - You'll always receive a `CustomEvent` object when receiving events.
+    - You can still pass data to the Web Component with the preferred syntax of the framework.
+However, the Web Component must be loaded first or else, the framework might bind it ahead before the Web Component is loaded therefore nothing gets rendered!
+  - Vue 3
+    - When a property of the object is mutated by the Web Component, it detects the change and re-renders the component.
+    - The object from the parent is also mutated.
+  - React 19 RC
+    - When a property of the object is mutated by the Web Component, you'll have to manually update the object in the top-most parent component.
+    - The object from the parent is NOT mutated.
+    - This means, if there are operations that may mutate the object, you'll have to do it in the top-most parent component and make sure the Web Component bubbles the event so that the consumer of the Web Component can handle the updating of the state.

 No sane solutions around these: